zilverline/sequent/docs/docs/modelling-the-domain.md

 `RuntimeError: cannot find aggregate type associated with creation event {UsernamesCreated: @aggregate_id=[85507d60-8645-4a8a-bdb8-3a9c86a0c635], @sequence_number=[1], @created_at=[2018-09-21T14:17:23+02:00]}, did you include an event handler in your aggregate for this event?`

-Sequent requires us to define an Event handler in the Aggregate for at least the creation event, otherwise Sequent is not able to find an Aggregate in the repository.
+Sequent requires us to define an event handler in the Aggregate for at least the creation event, otherwise Sequent is not able to find an Aggregate in the repository.

 So let's change our aggregates to satisfy this demand.